 Some groups of people do seem to be at higher risk of developing long-term symptoms, including:

-There is no evidence that you can get Long Covid from any of the available vaccinations, if you have not actually had the disease.
+There is no evidence that you can get Long Covid from vaccination alone.

 Long Covid is an emerging condition, so there is a lot we don’t know yet about how it works and affects people in the long run.
 However, as the situation goes on, and the people who have Long Covid symptoms share their experiences and stories, we are developing a better understanding of what Long Covid means and how we can manage it.